noahehall/blockchain/blockchain.md

 #### bitcoin core

 - the first, but now one of many blockchains
-  - generally considered blockchain version 1 (first generation)
 - a type of digital currency that utilizes the blockchain to facilitate financial transactions
 - uses blocks to group and validate transactions
 - uses sha256 to create a unique hash value for each block on the blockchain

 #### litecoin

-- todo

 #### monero

-- todo

 ### version/generation 2

 - takes many of the lessons learned from first generation blockchains
 - focused on recording transactions on the blockchain, adding in programming & logic for associated data via smart contracts
 - smart contracts: a legal contract via code
-  - an event, triggers the contract to execute whatever code is held within the contract
+  - an event triggers the contract to execute whatever code is held within the contract
   - enabled developers to create projects ontop of the blockchain and organize decentralized governance
 - dApps: application whose backend runs on a decentralized network

 #### ethereum

-- generally considered blockchain version 2 (2nd generation), and first introduced the smart contract
+- the first to introduce smart contracts
   - see ethereum doc

 #### neo

-- todo

 ## blockchain framework

-- overview of blockchain components
+- transaction: a record of information, e.g. who sent it, received, etc
+  - are sent to other users and grouped with other transactions into a specific block
-  - transaction: basic atomic units of work, submitted by users to a node to be included in the next block
+  - submitted by users to a node to be included in the next block
+  - once the block is filled with enough transactions, it is permanently added to the blockchain
 - wallet: contains priv, public keys and address: the addresses are used to send/receive transactions
 - digital signature: transactions must be signed by the wallet keys before being sent to the mempool to be included in a block on the blockchain
 - mempool (memory pool): where all unconfirmed transactions are placed until mining nodes validate the transaction
 - network (distributed P2P network): everyone is able to download a copy of the network data, and work together to achieve consensus to determine which transactions (in the mempool) are valid and should be included in the network ledger
 - consensus: a group of algorithms used to create a voting mechanism/process, e.g. PoF, PoS, DBFT
 - block: groups transactions and created a single hash for the set
 - blockchain: groups of blocks linked via their hashes, contains the entire history of transactions
 - hashing: process of generating a digital fingerprint

 ### state